Dixon Edward Hoste: Life

 Hoste was born in 1861 as the son of Major General Dixon Edward Hoste.
 He was educated at Clifton College and the Royal Military Academy at Woolwich, and at the age of 18 was commissioned as a lieutenant in the Royal Artillery.
 In 1882 he experienced a Christian conversion under the influence of Dwight Lyman Moody.

-In 1883 he became interested in the work of the China Inland Mission, and was the first of the Cambridge Seven to apply to work with this mission, and after some delay he was accepted, sailing for China in 1885.
+In 1883 he became interested in the work of the China Inland Mission, and was the first of the Cambridge Seven to apply to work with this mission.
+After some delay he was accepted, sailing for China in 1885.
 He was sent to Küwu (presumably Quwo), to the south of Linfen in Southern Shanxi.
 In 1886, he was ordained as a pastor by Hudson Taylor, and moved to Hungtung (now Hongdong or Hongtong) to work with Stanley P. Smith (Peregrine) who had opened an opium refuge there at the invitation of Pastor Hsi.
 He worked under Hsi, wore Chinese clothes, ate Chinese food, and tried to get an insight into the Chinese mind.
 Hoste is credited with making the Chinese churches apply the indigenous principles of self-government, self-support, and self-propagation.